The entrance of Hotel ibis Styles Birmingham Centre on Lionel Street, with The Shakespeare pub visible to the right and the BT Tower in the distance

 By Tram / Metro

-The Municipal Offices tram stop on the West Midlands Metro is a four-minute walk from the hotel, connecting you directly into the city centre network.
+The Town Hall tram stop on the West Midlands Metro is a six-minute walk from the hotel, connecting you directly into the city centre network.
 This is a genuinely useful option for getting between the hotel and the core of the city, particularly during busy road periods when taxis slow down.

 By Coach